ElaxDev/JPTV-AUTH/README.md

 ## Setup

   1. Run `npm install` in the bot's root folder.
-  2. Create an .env file following this pattern:
+  2. Edit the .env file and fill the corresponding data:

     NODE_ENV=production
     TOKEN=YOUR TOKEN GOES HERE